 You Should Microchip Your Pet

-Microchipping can help you plan for the unexpected, and that’s why SPOT is here: to help you cover unexpected pet health care involving accidents or illness.
-If your pet gets sick or injured, SPOT Pet Insurance offers an unlimited annual limit option, no per incident caps and no lifetime caps.
-And every SPOT Pet Insurance policy covers microchipping, so what are you waiting for?
+Microchipping can help you plan for the unexpected, and that’s why Spot Pet Insurance is here: to provide plans that help you cover unexpected pet health care involving accidents or illness.
+If your pet gets sick or injured, Spot Pet Insurance plans offer an unlimited annual limit option, no per-incident caps, and no lifetime caps.
+And every Spot Pet Insurance policy covers microchipping, so what are you waiting for?
 Learn more about microchipping your pet, which is covered under both Spot cat insurance and dog Insurance plans.